Skip to content

 Definitions#

-This structure adheres to the following conditions:
+This structure adheres to the following invariants:

-• Good peers (G) and banned peers (B) are disjoint: \(G \cap B = \emptyset\).
+• The sets of good peers and banned peers are disjoint: \(G \cap B = \emptyset\).

-• Good peers (G) and banned peers (B) are subsets of all peers: \(G \subseteq \peers\), \(B \subseteq \peers\).
+• Both G and B are subsets of the set of all possible peers \(\peers\): \(G \subseteq \peers\), \(B \subseteq \peers\).

 Peer Penalization and Blacklisting#